microsoft/startups/README.md

 ## Getting started with Azure
 You can quickly get started with Azure by [creating a free account](https://azure.microsoft.com/en-us/).
 The free account includes access to many [products for free](azure-products-free.md).
 [Other products](azure-products-free-trial.md) are offered with a 12 month trial, after which they are paid services.
 The free Azure products are always free.
 You also get $200 in credits for the first 30 days.

-If you already have an Azure subscription, you can learn more about the [Azure products](azure-products.md) that are available with your subscription.
+## Azure products for startups

+Azure has a broad range of products that cover many different scenarios, capabilities, and needs.
+The curated [list of products](azure-products.md) identifies a set of the products that are particularly relevant to startups.
+Many of the products are available in the free tier, but most require a paid Azure subscription.

 ## Learn about how to use Azure
 [Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?products=azure&resource_type=learning%20path) is a great resource for learning everything there is to know about Azure.